Writing Fiction: An Introduction

 Ms Helena Echlin

-Helena Echlin’s psychological thriller, Clever Little Thing, will be published by Headline/Hachette (UK) and by Pamela Dorman Books/Penguin Random House (US) in January, 2024.
-She is the author of the novel, Gone, and the co-author of the YA thriller, Sparked.
-She taught fiction-writing for Stanford University in California and has written for many publications such as the Guardian and the Times
+Helena Echlin’s psychological thriller, Clever Little Thing, is published by Headline/Hachette (UK) and by Pamela Dorman Books/Penguin Random House (US), as well as in many other territories.
+She taught fiction-writing for Stanford University in California for eight years and has written for many publications such as the Guardian and the Times

 Course aims